lstroud/bmcplatform/README.md

 * A solution for kiosk style application that needs to show users what has changed since they last interacted with the application
 * A notification mechanism for alerting users to critical events
 * Faster development through reuse (as opposed to gui componentization) of high level screen designs and their implementation
+* Use long established code organization design patterns to create a maintainable reusable codebase

 ##Delivery
 We will deliver: